English | Bahasa Indonesia

 - Check out their Reddit, Facebook, Medium.com, or Twitter accounts.
 Do you see them regularly updating their social channels?

-The Project Itself
+3. The Idea and the Project Itself

 - Does their project solve any real-world problems?